dkgv/pinpoint/README.md

 All contributions are valued and welcome.
 You may add new features but naturally also improve existing ones.
 Feel free to browse current [open issues](https://github.com/dkgv/pinpoint/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) if you need inspiration.

-Please create one branch + PR per major change you make.
+Please create one branch + PR per major change you make🙏

-Thanks 🙏